maradeben/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists: list contents of current directory, it's parent, and /boot, including hidden, in long format
 - 12-file_type : checks the type of iamafile
 - 13-symbolic_link : create a symbolic link to /bin/ls
+- 14-copy_html : copy html files from dir to pnrent, excluding those present in parent or wnth more recen versions in parent